kubuntu-team/kubuntu-manual/source/docs/desktop-guide/advanced.rst

     :align: center
     :scale: 75 %

-2. Select Settings then left-click the 'Software Sources' button to the right of 'Ubuntu Jammy Jellyfish'
+2. Select Settings
+3. Hover over 'Software Sources' then left-click it (it is to the right of 'Ubuntu 22.04.1.
+LTS Default source')
-3. Enter your administrative password at the prompt
+4. Enter your administrative password at the prompt
-4. Left-click the 'Additional Drivers' tab
+5. Left-click the 'Additional Drivers' tab

 .. image:: ../../images/jammy/advanced/drivers-hidpi.png
     :align: center